djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-4.md

 #### cljStatusDiscussion

+Give an overview of the status of each discussion topic for the group set.
+Show a table/list of all the discussion topics and variuos stats, possibilities include

+- num groups without student entries - 7 days and ever
+- num groups without staff entries  - 7 days and ever

 ### cljOrchestrate

 Provide a report of the current status of all learning journals and ways for the teacher to orchestrate student engagement.